omgnetwork/dev-portal/docs/blockchain-design.md

 Plasma architecture presumes root chain availability.

-## Components
+### Components driving consensus

 The following components drive consensus:
 * Root chain contract
 * Child chain server
 * Watcher

+Each component is discussed in this article.

-### Root chain contract
+## Root chain contract
 The root chain contract secures the child chain:

 * Holds funds deposited by other addresses (users)
 * Tracks child chain block hashes submitted that account for the funds being moved on the child chain
 * Manages secure exiting of funds, including exits of in-flight transactions

-### Child chain server
-The child chain server creates and submits blocks:

-* Collects valid transactions that move funds on the child chain
-* Submits child chain block hashes to the root chain contract
-* Publishes contents of child chain blocks

-### Watcher
-Validates the child chain, ensuring the child chain consensus mechanism is working properly:

-* Tracks the root chain contract, published blocks and transactions
-* Reports any breach of consensus
-* As an additional service, collects and stores the account information required to use the child chain.
-* As an additional service, provides a convenience API to access the child chain API and Ethereum.
-* Protects user by restricting access only to those times the child chain is valid

-All cryptographic primitives used (signatures, hashes) are understood to be ones compatible with whatever EVM uses.

-## Root chain contract
 The child chain, and the root chain contract that secures it, manage funds using the UTXO model.
-See Transactions.
+See also, [Transactions](blockchain-design#transactions.md).

 ### Deposits
 Any Ethereum address may deposit ETH or ERC20 tokens into the root chain contract.
 Deposits increase the pool of funds held by the root chain contract, and also signals to the child chain server that the funds should be accessible on the child chain.